dravinflores/DCCS/README.md

 }
 ```

-We can compile this code by issuing the following commands:
+We can compile this code by issuing the following commands.
+Do note that
+multi-line commands are usually not accepted, and are parsed as separate
+commands.
+In order to rectify this, delete the newline and paste as a single
+command.
 ```cmd
 > mkdir build
 > cmake -B build -S ./